foundersandcoders/coursebook/src/learn/database/index.md

 {% box %}

-**Important**: we must empty the `tasks` table at the start of each test to ensure any leftovers from other tests don't effect this one.
+**Important**: we must empty the `tasks` table at the start of each test to ensure any leftovers from other tests don't affect this one.
 This ensures tests are not dependent on each other, so they can be run in any order (or in parallel) without affecting the results.

 {% endbox %}